HunterTracer/gsl/README.md

 To build the AMPL bindings:

 1. Make sure that the ASL submodule is initialized (in ```/ampl/thirdparty/asl```).
 Using the latest version of ASL is recommended.
-For latest ASL in your repository, just run `git submodule update --init --recursive` and `git submodule update --remote --merge`.
+For obtaining latest ASL, just clone this repository and then run `git submodule update --init --recursive` and `git submodule update --remote --merge`.

 2. Create a build directory and move there: